krivanek06/personal_website/src/content/posts/14_sharing-types-between-angular-and-firebase-functions-in-nx-monorepo/14_sharing-types-between-angular-and-firebase-functions-in-nx-monorepo.md

 ---
-title: ''
+title: 'Setup Angular, Firebase Functions and Shared TS types in NX Monorepo'
-seoTitle: ''
+seoTitle: 'Setup Angular, Firebase Functions and Shared TS types in NX Monorepo'
-seoDescription: ''
+seoDescription: 'Recently I started to work on a new project and after a considerable amount of time spent choosing...'
-slug:
+slug: 14_sharing-types-between-angular-and-firebase-functions-in-nx-monorepo
-tags: javascript, angular, rxjs, opinion
+tags: nx, angular, firebase, monorepo
-order:
+order: 14
-datePublished:
+datePublished: 14.06.2023
-readTime:
+readTime: 5
-coverImage: ''
+coverImage: 14_sharing-types-between-angular-and-firebase-functions-in-nx-monorepo.png
 ---

 Recently I started to work on a new project and after a considerable amount of time spent choosing the tech stack, I decided to go with Angular, Firebase Cloud Functions, and NX Monorepo.